pegjs/pegjs/README.md

 property with more details about the error.

-You can tweak the generated parser by passing a second parameter with an options object to `PEG.buildParser`.
+You can tweak the generated parser by passing a second parameter with an options object to `peg.buildParser`.
 The following options are supported:

   * `cache` — if `true`, makes the parser cache results, avoiding exponential parsing time in pathological cases but making the parser slower (default: